Fabiola Beracasa Beckman

 Fabiola Beracasa Beckman is a film and television producer, philanthropist and socialite.
 She was born in Caracas, Venezuela.
 She was the producer of 2014 biographical drama film Desert Dancer, the 2016 documentary The First Monday in May, and the 2024 documentary Diane von Furstenberg: Woman In Charge.

 Early life and education

 Beracasa Beckman was born Maria Fabiola Beracasa.
 Her father is Alfredo Beracasa, a Venezuelan banker and industrialist.
 Her mother, Veronica Hearst, married Randolph Apperson Hearst in 1987.
-Beracasa Beckman attended the Chateau Mont-Choisi boarding school in Lausanne, Switzerland, and later attended Boston College.
+Beracasa Beckman attended the Brillantmont boarding school in Lausanne, Switzerland, and later attended Boston College.

 Career

-While attending school, Beracasa Beckman had a summer internship spanning 4 years at Chanel’s Paris studio.
+While attending school, Beracasa Beckman had a summer internship spanning 4 years at Chanel's Paris studio.
 She worked at the New York office of Christian Dior overseeing special events.